Kyle Isbel Player Props: Royals vs. Guardians

 Kyle Isbel At The Plate

-- Isbel has eight doubles, a triple, a home run and four walks while hitting .202.
+- Isbel is batting .191 with nine doubles, a triple, a home run and five walks.

-- In eight games this season, Isbel has picked up an RBI, with more than one RBI once.
+- He has hit a long ball in one of 34 games, and in 0.8% of his plate appearances.

-- He has scored at least one run seven times this season (25.9%), including one multi-run game.
+- Isbel has driven in a run in eight games this season (23.5%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.